liyangau/kong-ingress-controller-demos/README.md

 make kong-install
 ```

-You should now have a fully functioning Kong Ingress Install, to validate:
+You should now have a fully functioning Kong Ingress Installed now.

+To validate:

 ```bash
 ❯ kubectl get pod -n kong